Cholera Season Prep: Safe Water, ORS, and When to Seek Help

 When to seek help

-Get urgent care if any of the following happen: - Frequent watery diarrhoea that doesn’t slow down - Repeated vomiting that prevents drinking fluids - Signs of severe dehydration: very dry mouth, sunken eyes, fast heartbeat, confusion, fainting, or extreme weakness - Little or no urine for many hours - Bloody stool - A baby or young child with diarrhoea and poor feeding
+Go to a clinic or hospital urgently if you notice any of these: - Very frequent watery diarrhoea that is not slowing - Repeated vomiting that prevents drinking - Signs of severe dehydration: very dry mouth, sunken eyes, fast heartbeat, confusion, fainting, or extreme weakness - Very little or no urine for many hours - Bloody stool - A baby or young child with diarrhoea who is feeding poorly

 Supporting recovery at home (when improving)

-If the person is improving and can drink: - Continue ORS and other fluids after each loose stool - Offer light meals like pap, rice, soups, or bananas as appetite returns - Keep the person resting and warm - Maintain strict hand hygiene to prevent spread at home
+If the person is getting better and can drink: - Continue ORS and other safe fluids after each loose stool - Reintroduce light meals like pap, rice, soups, or banana as appetite returns - Encourage rest - Maintain strict hand hygiene to prevent spread to others - Wash cups, plates, and utensils properly with soap and safe water before reuse

 Protecting your community

-This article is for general health information only and does not replace professional medical advice, diagnosis, or treatment.
-If you or someone near you has symptoms of cholera or severe diarrhoea, please seek professional care immediately.
+This article is for general health education and does not replace professional medical advice, diagnosis, or treatment.
+If you or someone near you has symptoms of cholera or severe diarrhoea, seek professional care immediately.

 Need help?
 Chat with us on WhatsApp or contact us.